-I am a Transylvanian ceramic artist and designer residing in Bromölla, Sweden.
-I am a member of the Ifö Center Artist Collective and have set up my new studio in the factory building where I also collaborate with the art center on sustainability projects about repurposing remnants of the old Ifö Insolators factory.
+I am a Transylvanian ceramic artist and designer, raised in Budapest and currently based in Bromölla, Sweden.
+I am a member of the Ifö Center Artist Collective and have established my new studio in the former factory building, where I collaborate with the art center on sustainability projects focused on repurposing remnants of the old Ifö Isolators factory.

 My works in architectural ceramics and conceptual art/design projects are characterized by my commitment to continuous research and experimentation.
 I have had the privilege of collaborating with esteemed institutions such as the Fraunhofer Institute (FP7 EU project about inventing sustainable inorganic acoustic sound barriers made of structured expanded perlite - 2009) and the University of Liverpool (Illuminating through ceramics - designing translucent silicate materials for architectural surfaces - 2017-2019), where I have contributed to pioneering sustainable materials and technical solutions in rehabilitation art and design projects.
 I am dedicated to advancing innovation by synthesizing traditional and contemporary production methodologies, with the overarching goal of preserving and promoting local heritage while cultivating social sustainability.